elixir-europe/infectious-diseases-toolkit/national-resources/netherlands.md

 ### Dutch COVID-19 clinical data portal

 Clinical data collected from patients with (suspected) COVID-19 infection can be found on the [COVID-NL Dashboard](https://covid19initiatives.health-ri.nl/p/Dashboard).
 The data access procedure is described in [this PDF document](https://elsi.health-ri.nl/sites/elsi/files/2022-03/HRI_COVID-NL%20policy%20doc%20v2.0%20final.pdf).

+### DANS Data Station Social Sciences and Humanities

+The DANS [Data Station Social Sciences and Humanities](https://dans.knaw.nl/en/data-stations/social-sciences-and-humanities/) is a trustworthy digital repository based on Dataverse software with a focus on the domain of the social sciences and humanities (SSH).
+It allows the deposit and search for various kinds of research data from the SSH domain.

+### DANS Data Station Life, Health and Medical Sciences

+The DANS [Data Station Life, Health and Medical Sciences](https://dans.knaw.nl/en/data-stations/life-health-and-medical-sciences/) is a trustworthy digital repository based on Dataverse software with a focus on the fields of life sciences, health sciences and medical sciences.
+It allows the deposit and search for various kinds of research data from these fields.

 ### Dutch database on antimicrobial resistance (AMR)

 The Infectieziekten Surveillance Informatie Systeem - Antibiotica Resistentie (ISIS-AR) monitors the presence of antibiotic resistant pathogens.
 Through the interactive [ISISweb website](https://www.isis-web.nl/) (in Dutch) the surveillance data is publicly accessible.

 ## Regulations